Judging Clothing Projects

 General Requirements for Garments Include:

-- Grading, clipping, and under stitching on facings, collars, tops of pockets, cuffs, etc.
+- Grading, clipping, and under stitching on facings, collars, tops of pockets, cuffs, and other areas, as required

-- Waistline taped or doubled stitched for reinforcement
+- Waistline taped or double stitched for reinforcement

-- Hems finished with appropriate hand stitch or by machine hemming.
+- Hems finished with appropriate hand stitch or machine hemming

 |Original author: Susan Wright, Extension Clothing and Textiles Specialist.|

 C-214: Clothing Construction Standards

 C-220: Check Your Pattern for Proper Fit

 Wendy Hamilton is an Extension Evaluation and Accountability Specialist at New Mexico State University who provides expertise for program development and evaluation.
 She has worked at four land-grant universities, and has a diverse background in textiles and clothing, adult education, 4-H youth-at-risk, horticulture, evaluation, and grant writing.

 To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu/pubs.